wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-business-application-solution-overview.md

 Protect internal assets against eavesdroppers with [HTTPS].
 The **\*.chinacloudsites.cn** domain name already comes with an SSL certificate, and if you use your custom domain, you can bring your SSL certificate for it to Azure Web Apps.
 There is a monthly charge (prorated hourly) associated with each SSL certificate.
 For more information, see [Azure Pricing Details].

 [Authenticate users] against the corporate directory.
 Azure Web Apps can authenticate users with on-premises identity providers, such as Active Directory Federation Services (AD FS), or with an Azure Active Directory tenant that has been synchronized with your corporate Active Directory deployment.
 Users can access your web properties in Web Apps through single sign-on when they are on-site and when they are in the field.
 Existing services, such as Office 365 or Microsoft Intune, already use Azure Active Directory.
-Through [Easy Auth], turning on authentication with the same Azure Active Directory tenant for your web app is very easy.

 [Authorize users] for their use of web properties.
 With minimal additional code, you can bring the same on-premises ASP.NET coding pattern to Azure Web Apps using the `[Authorize]` decoration, for example.
 You retain the same flexibility for fine-grain access control as the applications you maintain on-premises.